Bluetooth Won't Replace the Headphone Jack -- Walled Gardens Will - Slashdot

 ... to million people a day buying phones sans headphone jacks.

-The free market IS working (Score:2)
+The free market IS working (Score:3)

 Re: (Score:2)